Vaishnavi-sen/Sigma---demo/README.md

 # Sigma---demo
-This is all about Git and GitHub
+This is all about Git and GitHub.